Gingeh/extranet-operoo-diff/README.md

 A Python script to identify possible errors and inconsistencies in Extranet and Operoo.

-**NOTE: There will likely be false-positives can be safely ignored**
+**NOTE: There will likely be false-positives that can be safely ignored**

 ## Installation

-1. Make sure you have Python and git installed
+1. Make sure you have Python 3.7+ and git installed
 1. Clone this repository:

     ```bash